 Getting to Markahuasi

 If you are in Lima, a trip to Markahuasi will be the most interesting two days you have in the Miami-like metropolis.
 It’s a bit of a trek, but well worth the visit.

-There are only two busses a day up to San Pedro, one in the morning, another in the afternoon so an overnight stay is required.
+There are only two buses a day up to San Pedro, one in the morning, another in the afternoon so an overnight stay is required.
 On the day I went, the bus left at 3pm, though Peruvian bus timetables have a tendency to change at random.
-By the time the bus had made the slow four hour venture up a windy mountain dirt track it was dark.
+By the time the bus had made the slow four-hour venture up a windy mountain dirt track, it was dark.

 Finding a bed for the night is not difficult.
 There is only one hotel.
 And it has 18 rooms.
 The spacious dining room looks to sleep about 29 people so unless an organised tour bus is booked in on the day you arrive, I would say you have a good chance of getting a bed.
 Given the place has an air of Miss Haversham’s about it, you shouldn’t need to book in advance.

 According to local legend, there is a portal that can take you into another dimension.
 There is a similar legend in the villages of Puno around Lake Titicaca which you can read about here.

 When I was in San Pedro, I met an English woman who called herself, Belle Skywalker.
 She was visiting Markahuasi in search of the portal – or at least to experiment whether the doorway could help her expand her consciousness.
 I arranged to meet Belle at Markahuasi the next day, but she didn’t show up.